 What causes sacroiliac joint dysfunction?

 Most patients report spontaneous occurrence of sacroiliac joint dysfunction.
+It’s a common injury among golfers.
 However there are some things that can lead to damage.

 - Genetic predisposition